ITfoxtec/FoxIDs/docs/samples.md

 ### AspNetCoreSamlSample

 Sample application showing login and logout with SAML 2.0 as a relying party.

+Show how to obtained an access token by token exchange and call the [API1 sample](#aspnetcoreapi1sample) secured with the obtained access token, the client use client authentication method private_key_jwt (certificate).

 Support login/logout with FoxIDs login page, [Identity Server](#identityserveroidcopsample), [SAML 2.0 IdP sample](#aspnetcoresamlidpsample) and if configured [AD FS using SAML 2.0](saml-2.0.md#connecting-ad-fs).